d3adlym1nd/Ciphered-Reverse-Shell/README.md

 ```
 Save and build with `make client`.
+Done!!!

-Now you are a untraceable hax0r :v
+Now you have a `network encrypted` reverse shell and you turn yourself into an untraceable hax0r :v